 The Autry's operating cash flows fluctuate during the year, driven primarily by the timing of gift receipts, including payments on pledges, and by changes in annual programmatic and fundraising initiatives.
-The Autry maintains a \$6,000,000 revolving operating line of credit (Note 11) at its bank to draw upon to cover short-term operating cash needs during the year.
-At December 31, 2021 and 2020, \$3,770,000 and \$1,770,000, respectively, were available to draw from this line.
+The Autry has historically maintained a revolving operating line of credit at its bank to draw upon to cover short-term operating cash needs during the year.
+At December 31, 2021, \$3,770,000 was available to draw from this line.
 It is the Autry's intent to repay annual draws on the line to the fullest extent possible by the end of each year.